Salt plays a part in everyone's diet, but what is the right amount, should I…

 - Maintaining and regulating blood pressure

-You may be wondering, if the elements that make up salt are so important for our health then why does salt have such a bad reputation?
+You may be wondering, if the elements that makeup salt are so important for our health then why does salt have such a bad reputation?
 What a lot of people don’t realize is there’s a huge difference between natural salt and the refined stuff we usually eat.

 5 Types of Salt and How They Affect Health

-There are a large variety of salts on the market ranging in color, texture, taste, and nutritional value.
+There is a large variety of salts on the market ranging in color, texture, taste, and nutritional value.
 Today, we are going to focus on five of the most commonly used and talked about salts: refined table salt, sea salt, kosher salt, pink Himalayan salt, and Celtic sea salt.

 Refined salt, also referred to as table salt or cooking salt, is originally produced from either salt mines or evaporated ocean water.
 I’d like to take a minute and add a quick note here to make you aware, that when you see the word refined on a label of any food, a red flag should go up.
 That one little word is telling you that the food has been processed.
 When a food has been refined (processed) it has been altered from its original state.
 So, as in the case of the refined salt, what started out as a beneficial mineral, is quickly transformed into an altered state.
 It’s been chemically cleaned and stripped of natural healing minerals which in the end reduces its initial natural nutrients.